fgauna12/fgauna12.github.io/_posts/2020-03-05-installing-linkerd-using-azure-devops.md

 fi
 ```

 Lastly, we'll run some checks to verify the health of the installation.
+Probably a good idea to run regardless if the pipeline installed Linkerd.

 ```bash
 echo "Checking installation"